cmattson/consort/README.md

 end
 ```

 *Nota bene:* Consort currently provides only basic association accessors.
 It does not implement callbacks.
 Consort also does not currently implement many-to-many associations.
 I've rarely run into a situation where cross-ORM many-to-many associations make sense, and implementing them would require making opinionated decisions I don't care to make without community input.
-If this is something you frequently find yourself needing, you'll have to implement it yourself.
+If this is something you find yourself needing immediately, you'll have to implement it yourself.
 (Pull requests and feedback are welcome.)

 ## Contributing